jayastronomic/launch-scout-project-client/README.md

-# BONUS Receipt Processor Front-end
+# Receipt Processor Front-end

-Hey Fetch Rewards Team!
+Hey Launch Scout Team!
 Welcome to Receipt Processor Frontend.
-This project was built with Docker and React and beuatifully styled with the TailwindCSS library.
-I styled it based on the of Fetch Rewards!
+This project was built with Docker and React and beautifully styled with the TailwindCSS library.

 ## Getting Started